memfault/interrupt/_posts/2023-12-13-lte-and-iot.md

 I have barely scratched the surface of how LTE works for IoT systems!
 However, with some fundamentals like the history of cellular standards, cellular network architecture, an understanding of LTE power-save modes, and a handful of acronyms, the rest is much easier to wade through.

-I am always are eager to gain insights into details I might have overlooked, as well as hear about your experience learning about and working with LTE.
+I am always eager to gain insights into details I might have overlooked, as well as hear about your experience learning about and working with LTE.
 Engage with me in the comments, or connect with me on the [Interrupt Slack](https://interrupt-slack.herokuapp.com/) community for a more extensive discussion!

 {:.no_toc}